Movers and Shakers – 2021 updates

 We celebrated new champions and said goodbye to old friends, reminding us that change is inevitable.

 As we anticipate another exciting season in NASCAR, here is your guide to partnerships continued and new alliances formed in preparation for the 2021 season.

-This list will be updated as new information becomes available.
+This list of driver and crew chief changes will be updated as new information becomes available.

 Justin Allgaier: